Dark mode switch icon Light mode switch icon

 (2005) Death of Dennard Scaling

+The growth has been pretty close to 0 since.
 The Pentium 4 ran at 3.8GHz in 2004.
 I’m writing this post in 2024 with an Apple M2 processor running at 3.7GHz.

 The death of Dennard Scaling wasn’t the end of the computing power growth, though.
 CPU designers have tricks up their sleeves to mitigate this issue.
 But to leverage the exponential growth of computing, it’s necessary to start using new paradigms.